 The NFL sent out a memo to their teams on Sunday regarding the rules and guidelines for the return to football during the COVID-19 pandemic, which at the earliest will likely happen when training camps open at the end of July.

-Each team will need to comply to the new guidelines before opening up, and every organization has a lot on its plate in terms of preparations that need to be made before entire staffs and rosters return for the 2020 season.
+Each team will need to comply to the new guidelines before opening up, and for the Eagles, that means there is likely plenty of work to be done before their entire staff and roster return to the NovaCare Complex for the 2020 season.

 The plan is long, detailed and includes specific protocols the teams must follow, including how far apart lockers can be, how meals can be served and which people can enter through which parts of the facility.
 It seems each "football essential" employee will have to undergo daily testing under the "applicable protocol" to enter the building.